|

 (wayfarers-1-1955-1031.1200) Life On Roper Street, South Houston

-This is also where I began to have additional siblings, first a sister, Elise, who was named after my mom′s mother whose name was Elise Marie; my mom′s dad was Andrew Joseph.
-Next, a brother, Barry John, then a sister, Debroah Anne, another sister, Rebacca Sue as now the family has grown to a total of eight people.
-It was at this time when the family had outgrown another home, so my parents began to look for the next place to live.
-This time, dad wanted to have a home that was much closer to his work and so began to look in a fast growing area not far from the ship channel on the east edge of the city of Pasadena, but within the school district of Deer Park, Texas.
-The search continued for some time until mom and dad found a home builder that they liked, one who had some already drawn plans, of which my parents decided on a four bedroom, two car garage, brick home.
+This time, dad wanted to have a home that was much closer to his work and so began to look in a fast growing area not far from the ship channel on the eastern edge of the city of Pasadena, which was within the school district of Deer Park, Texas, the smaller town just to the east of Pasadena.
+The search continued for some time until mom and dad found a home builder that they liked, especially because he had some home plans which already had been drawn which they could examine.

 |